Connecting Students to Agriculture

 Sign Us Up!

 We’d love to welcome you and your grades K to 12 students to the Pencil Patch — A Garden for Learning.
-We are now offering physically-distanced, self-guided tours (with grade-specific activities) at The Pencil Patch on select days in April, May, and June 2021.
+Watch this page for information on upcoming tours.

 Interested in volunteering?
 We’d love to have you on our Pencil Patch team.
 For more information, please email Jessica Birchall.